Teaching

 Past habits – Over and over again

-You can describe past habits (or actions that happened repeatedly in the past) in three different ways in English: used to, would and the past simple tense.…… Read more “Past habits – Over and over again”
+In this article we will cover: You can describe past habits (or actions that happened repeatedly in the past) in three different ways in English: used to, would and the past simple tense.
+Used to If you have learnt about modal and semi-modal verbs before, you may be familiar with used to.
+In fact, this…

 Modal verbs – Can vs May